pantheon-systems/documentation/source/content/guides/wordpress-composer/02-wordpress-composer-managed.md

 <Alert title="Early Access" type="info" icon="leaf">

 The WordPress Composer Managed upstream is available for [Early Access](https://pantheon.io/docs/oss-support-levels#early-access) participants.
 Features for WordPress Composer Managed are in active development.
 Pantheon's development team is rolling out new functionality often while this product is in Early Access.
 Visit [#wordpress in our community Slack](https://pantheon-community.slack.com/archives/CT8MC5Y0K) (you can sign up for the [Pantheon Slack channel here](https://slackin.pantheon.io/) if you don't already have an account) to learn how you can enroll in our Early Access program.
+Please review Pantheon's [Software Evaluation Licensing Terms](https://legal.pantheon.io/#contract-hkqlbwpxo) for more information about access to our software.

 </Alert>